zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 To run Gimme, you must first specify the directory of the two column transcriptome file and specify a threshold value that defines at what threshold below which genes will be dropped from the new model.
 This produces a new model that drops any reactions coded by genes that do not meet this threshold.
-Any reactions assoociated with multiple genes must meet the threshold across all.
+Any reactions associated with multiple genes must meet the threshold across all.
 Running the command as follows will print out a list of the internal reactions and a list of the external reaction that meet the thresholds.